GHOST-Aram/e-commerce-api/README.md

 # e-commerce-api
-A CRUD Backend API for a simple E-commerce applicationm the microservice architecture.
+A CRUD Backend API for a E-commerce system with the microservice architecture.